true-og/Duels/README.md

 - Inventory loss bug fixes by @szumielxd
 - Essentials API NPE fix by @skbeh
 - Update deprecated pickup API by @NotAlexNoyle
-- Prevent players from stealing Duels items by @dwaslashe
+- Prevent players from stealing Duels items from the inventory by @dwaslashe
+- Prevent players from stealing Duels items from the ground by @SrBedrock

 ---